KennethDorji/Coding_Domain/Java/Problems/HakerRank/JavaDatatype/README.md

 * dataType
 ```

-If there is more than one appropriate data type, print each one on its own line and order them by size (i.e.: byte < short < integer < long).
+If there is more than one appropriate data type, print each one on its own line and order them by size (i.e.: byte < short < int < long).
 If the number cannot be stored in one of the four aforementioned primitives, print the line:
 n can't be fitted anywhere.